kPaulv/ExcelEditor/README.md

 # ExcelEditor
-Basic script for parsing Excel Table of students' grades and filling in the certifications for students
+## Basic script for parsing Excel Table of students' grades and filling in the certifications for students

+This repository contains source code, test .xlsx file with the button for macros and an instruction.